reimagined/resolve/docs/tutorial.md

     name: 'viewport',
     content: 'width=device-width, initial-scale=1',
   }
-  // The react-helmet to render the *head* section with your settings. return (
+  // Use react-helmet to render the *head* section with your settings. return (
     <div>
       <Helmet title={title} link={links} meta={[meta]} />